-The purpose of this report is to seek Schools Forum approval of the revised constitution attached at Appendix A. The amendments proposed within this report are intended to update the Schools Forum constitution, to ensure that there is appropriate representation; particularly with the increasing number of schools converting to Academy status within the city.
+The purpose of this report is to seek Schools Forum approval to retain the existing constitution attached at Appendix A for the time being.
+The report seeks to update the Schools Forum on the current composition which continues to provide for appropriate representation between maintained schools and academies within the city.